Dasmariñas: Demographics

 Culturally, Perez-Dasmariñas was not too behind for by 1874 there were already two competing brass bands in the town.
 Don Valeriano Campos, an inquilino and a former gobernadorcillo of the town (1879 to 1881) organized one of the brass bands.
 He was popularly known as Capitang Vale.
 He was the highest taxpayer and owned a house made of cogon and wood on Calle Real with an appraised value of P300.
 His son Placido Campos learned his trade and also considered a man of means.
 Manuela Monzon, another well to do woman owned a house at the town's main street.
 The house made of nipa and wood was valued at P200 and was rented as a boys' school for P72.

-Nonetheless in 1892, there was a noticeable decrease of the male population.
+Nonetheless, in 1892, there was a noticeable decrease of the male population.
 As conflict between the friar-hacenderos, the inquilinos and casamas multiplied more people went into hiding in the deep forest of Perez-Dasmariñas.
 The rise of tulisanismo in Cavite was often connected with agrarian problems in the hacienda town owned by the friars.

 The city has 75 barangays, has more than 180 subdivisions and the biggest resettlement area in the Philippines, the Dasmariñas Bagong Bayan (DBB).

 Most affluent families from Metro Manila and nearby towns and provinces have chosen Dasmariñas to be their home due to its proximity to the National Capital Region.
 The mass exodus of people here in Dasmariñas is also brought about by the industrial boom which brought about more jobs.
 There are also a big number of foreign residents such as Koreans, Chinese, Japanese, Americans, Hindus, Britons and Eurasians.
 Because of this, Dasmariñas can be also considered as the "Melting Pot" of Cavite.

 Religion

 Christianity is the predominant faith, composed of Roman Catholics, Protestants, and other independent Christian groups.

 Majority of the population are Roman Catholics.
 The city is the seat of the Vicariates of Immaculate Conception and Our Mother of Perpetual Help under the jurisdiction of Diocese of Imus.

-Other prominent religious groups includeChurch of God World Missions, Philippines and the local Church of God Dasmariñas, serve as the National Office of the Church of God based in Cleveland, Tennessee.
+Other prominent religious groups include Church of God World Missions, Philippines and the local Church of God Dasmariñas, serve as the National Office of the Church of God based in Cleveland, Tennessee.
 Jesus Miracle Crusade International Ministry (Dasma Outstation, Iglesia ni Cristo, United Church of Christ in the Philippines (UCCP), Day by Day Christian Ministries, Jesus Is Lord Church (JIL), Evangelica Unida De Cristo, Victory Christian Fellowship, United Pentecostal Church (Phils), Inc., World Mission Church, The United Methodist Church, Herald of Grace Covenant Bible Church of Cavite, Presbyterian Churches, Baptist and Bible Fundamental churches, Seventh Day Adventist Churches, Members Church of God International known as Ang Dating Daan, The Lord's Hand Family Apostolic Church, and The Jesus People (TJP), also known as Jesusites.

-A considerable percentage of the population are also composed of Muslims.
+A considerable percentage of the population is also composed of Muslims.
+This city has the largest number of Balik Islam 'reverts to Islam' community in the Philippines.

 Religious tolerance exists among members of different sects.